 When the Rhode Island Department of Environmental Management (RIDEM) promulgated rules governing the assessment and remediation of hazardous materials in 1996, numerical cleanup standards were developed for arsenic and numerous other contaminants.
 The standards for shallow soil were based on human health risks associated with direct exposure to tainted soil in both residential and commercial or industrial settings.

-Site-specific releases of arsenic that impact soil are typically attributable to leaching of arsenic-containing wood preservatives and application of certain herbicides and pesticides.
+Site-specific releases of arsenic that impact soil are typically attributable to leaching of arsenic-containing wood preservatives and the application of certain herbicides and pesticides.
 Unfortunately, arsenic and other elements included in this hazardous materials list also occur naturally which made it difficult at times for RIDEM to determine whether low concentrations at a given site were the result of the natural geology, neighborhood-wide urban fill, or a specific contaminant release.
-This article briefly describes recent changes to RIDEM’s arsenic policies that may allow owners of arsenic-impacted properties formerly under RIDEM’s jurisdiction to achieve full compliance with RIDEM’s regulations and release the property from any related land use restrictions.
+This article briefly describes recent changes to RIDEM’s arsenic policies that may allow owners of arsenic-impacted properties formerly under RIDEM’s jurisdiction to achieve full compliance with RIDEM’s regulations and release the property from any related land-use restrictions.

 Problems with Arsenic